Chris Hughton: Club career

 Hughton played 398 games for Tottenham in all competitions, scoring 19 goals.
 He was a member of the Tottenham side that won both the 1981 and the 1982 FA Cups, the 1984 UEFA Cup, and finished runners-up in the 1982 League Cup.

 By 1986, injuries and competition from other full-backs meant that Hughton could no longer secure a regular place in the starting lineup.
-He did however played in the 1987 FA Cup Final after Danny Thomas was injured, finishing as runners-up in the competition.
+He did however play in the 1987 FA Cup final after Danny Thomas was injured, the team finishing as runners-up in the competition.

 In November 1990, West Ham United signed Hughton, initially on loan as cover for the injured Julian Dicks, then signed on a permanent basis by manager Billy Bonds on a free transfer.
 He played two seasons at West Ham, making 43 appearances in all competitions without scoring, and helped them win promotion from Division Two in 1991.

 In 1992, he signed for Brentford, again on a free transfer.
 He helped Brentford win the Third Division title in the 1991–92 season.
 He played for a year for Brentford, before retiring at the age of 34 due to a knee injury in early 1993.